 Thus, the government is now focusing on increasing the area under oil palm cultivation and also to improve the yield per unit area.
 The government is taking conscious strong measures to revive the industry.
 It has rolled up its sleeves to increase considerably the land under cultivation and also is all set to increase the per hectare production.
 The target is to increase production to meet the domestic demand and curtail imports, in the near to medium term.

-Some of the companies participating in Nigeria’s oil palm sector include Okomu Oil, Presco, UAC (Tiger Brands), Olam, PZ Wilmar.
+Some of the companies participating in the oil palm sector in Nigeria include Okomu Oil, Presco, UAC (Tiger Brands), Olam, PZ Wilmar.